 Can You Make Money With Copy And Paste Ads?

-Yes you can make money – there’s a chance to extort $100 from new recruits by fooling them into thinking this is a legitimate work from home opportunity so they can then go on to do the same.
+Yes, you can make money – there's a chance to extort $100 from new recruits by fooling them into thinking this is a legitimate work from home opportunity so they can then go on to do the same.

 Personally, I would not feel comfortable putting my reputation on the line and recommending this type of scheme to unsuspecting job seekers.

-4 Copy And Paste Ads UGLY TRUTHS Revealed!
+Copy And Paste Ads Dirty Secrets Exposed

 I think we're getting a very clear picture here – Copy And Paste Ads is nothing more than an old fashioned work from home scheme that's been adapted for the online world.

-Stuffing envelopes scams have been around at least since the 1920’s.
+Stuffing envelopes scams have been around since at least the 1920s.
 They lured people in by placing job advertisements in local newspapers or putting poster ads up around the local neighbourhood.

 Victims would pay a small $10 fee to join the scheme where they could make $10 for every envelope they stuffed.
 After paying the fee the victim was sent a job ad just like the one they responded to and instructed to post the ads to keep the scam going.